Updated 13 June 2018

-If you buy an asset by 30 June 2017 and it costs less than $20,000 (GST Exclusive), if you qualify as a small business and use the asset for your business (or part thereof), you can claim a deduction for the business portion of each asset you buy without having to write them off over several years.
+If you buy an asset by 30 June 2018 (this is the last chance to take advantage of this concession as after this date there are no plans to extend it) and it costs less than $20,000 (GST Exclusive), if you qualify as a small business and use the asset for your business (or part thereof), you can claim a deduction for the business portion of each asset you buy without having to write them off over several years.
 Now if you have an office for work and adorn it with art, be aware of the immediate tax deduction you should be getting.
-The 2017 Budget has extended this concession to 30 June 2018 but this has not yet been passed in Parliament.
-If you are thinking of buying an asset (including art) less than $20,000 and you satisfy the criteria, you might be best to do it before 30 June 2017 to make sure you get the deduction now while you can.

 Does this mean you can buy art then effectively at 51% of its price after tax (if you are paying tax at 49%)?
 Well, technically yes.